Some of Montréal’s best hot chocolate

 Sophie Sucrée

 Vegan bakery Sophie Sucrée specializes in pastries and cakes that are dairy free and/or allergy friendly.
 Its regular hot chocolate is served all year long and is a scrumptious mélange of chunks of Belgian dark chocolate melted in the client’s choice of (plant based) milk and finished with a pinch of salt.
-They also have a mint hot chocolate made with their homemade mint syrup and adorned with crushed candy canes.
-The beverages can be topped with homemade vegan marshmallow.
+During the Holidays, they also serve a mint hot chocolate made with their homemade mint syrup and adorned with crushed candy canes.

 Website